johnny49r/jStepper/README.md

 Download from Github as a ZIP file.
 Place the ZIP file in your Arduino/libraries directory.
 In the Arduino IDE goto Sketch->Include Library->Add .ZIP Library to install.
 Your sketch should now have "#include <jStepper.h>".
-If not add it.
+If not add it manually.

 ### TODO